Inscribed square problem: Curves in annuli

 If a Jordan curve is inscribed in an annulus whose outer radius is at most $1+\sqrt{2}$ times its inner radius, and it is drawn in such a way that it separates the inner circle of the annulus from the outer circle, then it contains an inscribed square.
 In this case, if the given curve is approximated by some well-behaved curve, then any large squares that contain the center of the annulus and are inscribed in the approximation are topologically separated from smaller inscribed squares that do not contain the center.
 The limit of a sequence of large squares must again be a large square, rather than a degenerate point, so the limiting argument may be used.

 Symmetric curves

 The affirmative answer is also known for centrally symmetric curves, even fractals such as the Koch snowflake, and curves with reflective symmetry across a line.

 Lipschitz graphs

 In 2017, Terence Tao published a proof of the existence of a square in curves formed by the union of the graphs of two functions, both of which have the same value at the endpoints of the curves and both of which obey a Lipschitz continuity condition with Lipschitz constant less than one.
 Tao also formulated several related conjectures.

+In 2024, Joshua Greene and Andrew Lobb published a preprint improving this result to curves with Lipschitz constant less than $1 + \sqrt{2}$.